See the streets of Corfu come to life with masked performers, parades, feasts and fireworks at the annual Corfu Carnival.

 Other traditions include ‘Tsiknopepmpti’, a Greek tradition where everyone indulges in a feast of meat, wine and beer before beginning the Great Lent fasting period the following week.
 The ‘Petegoletsia’ also takes place on the Thursday of the week-long event and involves village ‘gossips’, (satirical, theatrical actors) stalking the streets with traditional Corfiot song and gossiping from the windows and balconies of the tall, narrow buildings of the town.

 The event culminates with the burning of the King Carnival on the Sunday following another procession through the town.
 The bonfire is said to symbolise the sins of the locals, which are destroyed by the fire, ridding the community of evil.
 Throw in some fireworks and you have an event that rivals even the biggest of bonfire displays in the U.K. and gives old Guy Fawkes a run for his money.
-Book a nearby hotel so you can party into the early hours.

 Let's hope you can fit that giant ball gown and big, curly wig in your suitcase to use for your next Halloween outfit.